mktour-org/ws-server/docs/socket-flow.md

 When the socket is closed, you should remember to unsubscribe the user from all the topics!

+### checking the user status for roles
+That thing can be published ONLY by the club administrator and moderator, we check that by checking `clubs-to-users` table.

 tournament-games:

 1. game-result-added
+ROLE-PUB: ADMIN|MODERATOR
+ROLE-SUB: ANYONE

-Basically we would like the player to be able to say to us that game result was added.
+DESCRIPTION: Basically we would like the player to be able to say to us that game result was added.
 Probably this doesn't need serious action from the server.
-That thing can be published ONLY by the club administrator and moderator.
-If we receive that message on server, we surely want to set the `result` of game to the result we received by the `gameId`.
-If the client receives it, we would like to find that game on a page, if it is there, and
+SERVER-RECEIVE: We surely want to set the `result` of game to the result we received by the `gameId`.
+CLIENT-PUB:
+CLIENT-RECEIVE: We would like to find that game on a client's page, if it is there, and update it's result accordingly.

 2. game-result-changed